Healthy Homes Assessment Raupunga

 Raupunga Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside of the building it is also about the outside.
-You must ensure there is somewhere for rain, surface or ground water and to prevent it from getting into the building.
-When it comes to moisture and damp it’s frequently those concerns that you aren’t aware of that can become a big problem, causing damage to your investment as well as affecting your tenant’s well-being.
+Making sure your rental property is protected from water damage isn’t only about the interior of the building but you must ensure there is somewhere for surface, rain and underground water to flow, and to prevent it from getting into the building.
+When it is damp and moisture, it is typically those things that you aren’t aware of that can become a big problem that can cause the property to suffer and harming your tenant’s well-being.

-Rental properties must have effective drainage to remove storm water, surface water and ground water, which includes the proper outfall or runoff.
-Making sure the water has a proper place to go, and also that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Properties that are rented must have efficient drainage to get rid of the stormwater and surface waters, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure the water is able to go, and also that it doesn’t sit beneath buildings is a vital aspect of keeping your property dry.

-Alongside an irrigation system to stop the ingress of moisture, if your property has an enclosed space between your floor and the ground, a ground water barrier must be put in place when it is reasonably practicable to install it.
+Alongside a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between your floor and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from rising into the structure.
-It also helps to prevent from causing damage to the flooring insulation.
+The ground-moisture barrier generally a sheet of polythene that is placed over the ground to stop any moisture in the ground from entering the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection